Zamiell/stardew-valley/Min-Max_Guide.md

 * Read all of the mail.
 * If you mined on Spring 5, make a furnace and smelt 5 Copper Bars (while doing other tasks).
 Keep the Copper Bars in your inventory.
   * Save all remaining copper for more Furnaces.
-* If you missed a day of watering your Parsnips for whatever reason, harvest the rest of them now and make a note of how many you harvested.
+* Harvest any mixed seeds and make a note of how many you harvested.
 * Pause the game and:
   * Calculate how much farming experience you currently have.
     * Parnips give 8 XP each.